ALCOR-Lab-DIAG/TransONet/README.md

 model :
   encoder_kwargs:
     hidden_dim: 32
-    n_channels: 7
+    n_channels: 3
 generation:
-  generation_dir: generation_7plane_45_degrees
+  generation_dir: generation_3plane_45_degrees
 degrees: 45
 ```

-Where you explicitly define `model.encoder_kwargs.n_channels` for number of planes, `generation.generation_dir` for specifying the name of the folder you want to save your reconstructions too (in this case, models will be saved in `out/pointcloud/dpoc/generation_7plane_45_degrees`), and `degrees` for rotation range you wish to include.
+Where you explicitly define `generation.generation_dir` for specifying the name of the folder you want to save your reconstructions too (in this case, models will be saved in `out/pointcloud/dpoc/generation_3plane_45_degrees`), and `degrees` for rotation range you wish to include.
 Of course `test.model_file` path also needs to be changed in order if you want to generate with your own model.

 Finally, call: